ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-this afternoon.
-The crowd over­
-powered the, officers and took the
-negro from them, and after a coh­

-lerenee n was ueciueu 10 tiring me
-black back to this city and lynch
-him here.
-LYNCHING OF WHITE MAN.
-Cairo, 111., Nov.
-11.—Tonight
 Cairo is one seething mob.
 Henry
 Salzner, a white man and a photo­
 grapher by trade, who killed his